 Why Is Flexibility Important?

-Despite these inconsistencies in current research on flexibility training, being able to move the body in a wider range of positions and movements gives us more options for accomplishing work, enjoying play, expressing ourselves, and finding comfort.
-When flexibility increases, the range of possibility increases.
+Despite inconsistencies in current research on flexibility training, being able to move the body in a wider range of positions and movements gives us more options for accomplishing work, enjoying play, and expressing ourselves.
+When flexibility increases, our range of possibility increases.

 What Factors Affect Flexibility?